Hari31416/hari31416/README.md

 # 👋Hello There!

 I'm Harikesh Kushwaha, an M.Sc. student at the Indian Institute of Technology Delhi (IITD) with a deep passion for Machine Learning (ML) and Deep Learning (DL).
-I thrive on exploring the vast possibilities of these fields and their application to real-world problems.

-🧠 My academic journey has equipped me with a solid foundation in ML and DL algorithms, techniques, and frameworks.
-I have gained practical experience in developing and implementing ML models, optimizing performance, and analyzing large datasets.
-Additionally, I possess a good knowledge of finance and have undertaken projects in portfolio optimization and option pricing models.
+My academic journey has equipped me with a solid foundation in ML and DL algorithms, techniques, and frameworks.
+I have practical experience in developing and implementing ML models, optimizing performance, and analyzing large datasets.
+Additionally, I possess knowledge of finance and have worked on projects in portfolio optimization and option pricing models.

-💻 In addition to my focus on ML and DL, I also have a keen interest in web development.
-I enjoy building interactive and user-friendly web applications using modern web technologies, including HTML, CSS, JavaScript, and popular frameworks like React.js.
-This combination of skills allows me to develop end-to-end solutions that leverage the power of ML and DL in user-facing applications.

-🔬 Throughout my academic and personal projects, I have worked on diverse problem domains, such as image classification, sentiment analysis, recommendation systems, and more.
-I am proficient in programming languages such as Python and have experience with popular ML libraries such as TensorFlow, PyTorch and Scikit-learn.
+💻 Besides ML and DL, I also have a keen interest in web development.
+I enjoy building interactive and user-friendly web applications using HTML, CSS, JavaScript, and frameworks like React.js.
+This combination of skills allows me to develop end-to-end solutions leveraging ML and DL in user-facing applications.
+Throughout my academic and personal projects, I have worked on diverse problem domains such as image classification, sentiment analysis, and recommendation systems.
+Please see my skill-set [below](#skill-set) for a detailed list of my technical skills.

-🌟 I am a strong believer in continuous learning and keeping up with the latest advancements in ML, DL, and web development.
-I actively participate in online communities, read research papers, and explore open-source projects to expand my knowledge and stay updated with the cutting-edge trends in these fields.

-🎯 My goal is to leverage my skills and knowledge in ML, DL, finance, and web development to develop innovative solutions that address real-world challenges.
+🌟 I believe in continuous learning and keeping up with the latest advancements in ML, DL, and web development.
+My goal is to leverage my skills and knowledge in ML, DL, finance, and web development to develop innovative solutions for real-world challenges.
 I am enthusiastic about collaborating with like-minded individuals and teams to tackle challenging problems and drive meaningful change.

-📫 Below, you will some detail about my skill-set.
-You can contact me via any of the social links given in the [Social](#social) section.
+You can contact me via the social links provided [below](#social).
 I'm always open to exciting opportunities, collaborations, or engaging discussions related to ML and DL!

 # Skill-Set